 - 500 MB of free disc space

-The database comes with an innovative retrieval software developed by Crystal Impact.
-It offers a large variety of elaborate new features which makes retrieval of the desired information extremely easy.
+The database comes with an innovative retrieval software for Windows PCs developed by Crystal Impact.
+It offers a large variety of new elaborate new features which make retrieval of the desired information extremely easy and comfortable.

 - Comprehensive world literature coverage, data from over 79,400 original publications (nearly full overlap with ICSD entries)